Ganja travel guide: Azerbaijan's ancient second city

 A short list carries most of the city's weight:

 - The Juma (Friday) Mosque — a 17th-century red-brick mosque at the historic heart of the city, tied to the era of Shah Abbas.
+Its minarets and warm brickwork anchor the central square.

 How to read the city